 One example was a Redditor, AmbitiousGuard845, who argues that Google Translate is better than ChatGPT based on his experience translating texts from English to Russian.

-Well, it only shows that there’s a lot more room to explore, especially since these machine translators are constantly evolving and improving.
+This only shows that there’s a lot more room to explore, especially since these machine translators are constantly evolving and improving.
 From translating complex languages to breaking down barriers of communication, choosing the right translation tool has the power to make a significant impact.

 Join our newsletter as we build a community of AI and web3 pioneers.